MrCordeiro/scoreboard/README.md

+A Scoreboard to ...that keeps score!

+# About

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created by following a Treehouse tutorial.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts